-40. The Committee of Experts considered item 12 of its agenda at its 3rd and 4th meetings, held on 4 August 2016.
-It had before it the report of the working group on geospatial information and services for disasters.\ The Co-Chairs of the working group made introductory statements.
+37. The Committee of Experts considered item 12 of its agenda at its 3rd and 4^{th} meetings, on 4 August.
+It had before it the report of the working group on geospatial information and services for disasters.
+The Co-Chairs of the working group made introductory statement..

-41. At the 4th meeting, statements were made by the representatives of Chile, Antigua and Barbuda, Ethiopia, Japan, Sweden, Poland, the Republic of Korea, Mexico, Sri Lanka, the Netherlands, Belize, New Zealand, the Bahamas, Saint Kitts and Nevis, the United Kingdom, Burkina Faso, Italy, Cameroon, the United States, Saint Lucia, Canada, France and the United Republic of Tanzania, and by the observers for EuroGeographics, the International Federation of Surveyors, the Caribbean Chapter of the Urban and Regional Information Systems Association and the Open Geospatial Consortium.
+38. At the 4th meeting, statements were made by the representatives of Chile, Antigua and Barbuda, Ethiopia, Japan, Sweden, Poland, the Republic of Korea, Mexico, Sri Lanka, the Netherlands, Belize, New Zealand, the Bahamas, Saint Kitts and Nevis, the United Kingdom, Burkina Faso, Italy, Cameroon, the United States, Saint Lucia, Canada, France, the United Republic of Tanzania and by the observers for EuroGeographics, the International Federation of Surveyors, the Caribbean Chapter of the Urban and Regional Information Systems Association (URISA) and the Open Geospatial Consortium.

-42. At the same meeting, the Secretariat summarized the main points of the discussion.
+39. Also at the same meeting, the Secretariat summarized the main points of the discussion.